 by Parliament or by a committee of village people.
 Similarly there are guidelines available on the churchyard regulations.

-- Finally, invoke the Rector earlier rather than later.
-Even if you have met with him only once, this is better than not at all He is always willing to make a house call, give some quiet counsel,
+- Finally, invoke Rev'd Carrie earlier rather than later.
+Even if you have met with her only once, this is better than not at all.
+She is always willing to make a house call, give some quiet